ti-uni-bielefeld/logisim-evolution-basys3/README.md

 ## Example
 An example circuit that demonstrates the usage of the Basys3 board and the Keyboard and Video components can be found in the `example.circ` file in the installed `logisim-evolution` directory.
 Simply run Logisim Evolution as described above and open the `example.circ` file and follow the instructions in the [User Manual](USER_MANUAL.md) to synthesize and download the circuit to the Basys3 FPGA board.

-## Updating
-To update Logisim Evolution, simply follow the installation instructions again.
-The installation script will detect if Java or Vivado are already installed and only reinstall Logisim Evolution.